 The café is located on the main road and is famous mainly of its fully decorated walls: old, colored or black and white photos hanging everywhere, old paintings showing old ladies, towers, prickly pears, knives, worry beads, walking sticks, shells, sculptures, and much more.
 The walls are painted with some nice looking portraits and other popular topics.
 The owners have two sons: a sculptor and a painter, who obviously are responsible for this awesome and bizarre “art gallery”.

 Unfortunately, this famous café has been closed for the last couple of years.
 Only the stories narrated in it still stroll along the whirling roads and waft among the deserted towers like the sunset breeze or lost ghosts.

 I went to the other (the only one left) café/restaurant of the town, which is located just opposite the metropolis of the town: the church of Dormition of Our Lady.
 The “Koinotikon” restaurant feels like a cool and relaxing oasis in the scorching landscape of Mani.
 We enjoyed our cold “frappe” coffee sitting into soft sofas and listening to beautiful music.

 Back to the road heading south and then west towards Gerolimenas.
 From the road you have great views of Vatheia and the Messenian Gulf.

-Drive north on the main road to Areopoli.
+Leave Mezapos behind and drive north on the main road to Areopoli.
 As you approach the Pyrgos Dirou town, there is no way to miss the signs towards the famous Diros Caves.
 Drive through the town and at the Kampinares road-fork turn left.
 On the right the road leads to the beautiful Diros beach.
 Both the beach and the caves are located at the base of the Diros bay, a quiet, protected gulf.